 When looking at greed, one of the things that I find is that many people, especially in society, in the regular modern world, they look at greed as a bad thing, as a negative thing, we have certain things that are positive, certain things that are negative.

-Some things in the real world are truly not proper, they’re not correct, they shouldn’t be there, they are negative in the way that they’re just bad to be around.
+Some things in the real world are indeed not proper.
+They’re not correct.
+They shouldn’t be there.
+They are harmful in the way that they’re just bad to be around.

-But other things we think of them as negative, such as greed, we think of them as negative, but in reality they’re not that bad, so when I look at greed, it can actually be used as a motivator.
+But other things we think of them as negative, such as greed, we think of them as negative, but in reality, they’re not that bad, so when I look at greed, it can be used as a motivator.

-When we look at home depot, if you’re looking to be greedy on home depot and you’re motivated and the stock breaks out, let’s say at this point at the $90 price tag, and now you’re greedy, now that stock continues to climb higher and higher allowing you to make more profits, it allows you to capitalize more in the market.
+When we look at home depot, if you’re looking to be greedy on home depot, and you’re motivated, and the stock breaks out, let’s say at this point at the $90 price tag, and now you’re greedy, now that stock continues to climb higher and higher allowing you to make more profits, it will enable you to capitalize more in the market.

 Greed is not always a bad thing

-But again, you’re doing it on one hand for yourself because you are greedy, because I want to do this and whatever the thing that you want to do can lead to very positive results in society, in the world or for your achievement.
+But again, you’re doing it on the one hand for yourself because you are greedy because I want to do this and whatever the thing that you want to do can lead to very positive results in society, in the world or for your achievement.

 The downside of greed

-The downside with greed is of course we have excessive greed that also gets tied into very emotional context, or material context.
-The downside is really when you tie greed to simply just yourself, where the benefit is only yourself and no other person is really benefiting from it.
+The downside with greed is, of course, we have excessive greed that also gets tied into a very emotional context or material context.
+The downside is really when you link greed to directly just yourself, where the benefit is only yourself and no other person is benefiting from it.

-Those are the moments where you have excessive greed and you have greed to the point where it’s actually unhealthy.
+Those are the moments where you have excessive greed, and you have greed to the point where it’s unhealthy.

-When we look at two lines right here, and one is extreme greed and one is just normal, it’s ok to be a little bit greedy at times because now you’ll get that personal gain evolve your life and then eventually you can contribute to other people, because that’s how you get personal gain, whether that’s in sports, whether that’s in monetary figure, in investing, it allows us to drive a little further.
+When we look at two lines right here, and one is extreme greed, and one is just average, it’s ok to be a little bit greedy at times because now you’ll get that personal gain to evolve your life and then eventually you can contribute to other people, because that’s how you get personal gain, whether that’s in sports, whether that’s in monetary figure, in investing, it allows us to drive a little further.